Nihon Minkaen, Kawasaki: Experience Traditional Japanese Culture at a Museum of Historic Dwellings

 This open-air museum hosts a collection of 25 traditional buildings, mostly from the Edo period (1603 - 1868).
 They were relocated to the museum from around the country.
 Every building has been designated a Cultural Property, and they house displays of agricultural equipment and folk tools used in the home.
 You'll feel you've slipped back in time while enjoying the seasons, including springtime cheery blossoms and autumn leaves.
 The folk houses host storytelling, performing arts, and lots of other events, as well as a variety of hands-on programs.
 You can learn about the buildings at an exhibition in the main hall, where they hold planned exhibits too.
 Their Traditional Craft Hall is open for everyone to experience old-fashioned indigo dyeing.

-Parking Area140 (Ikuta Ryokuchi East Exit Parking Lot)
+Parking Area140 cars (Ikuta Ryokuchi East Exit Parking Lot)

-ReserveReservations are required for groups (20 people or more).
+ReserveReservations are required for groups (20 or more).
 Reservation recommended for indigo dyeing experience.

-Average Usage[Admission fee] 500 yen for general, 300 yen for high school students / university students, 65 years old and over (both are certificates required), junior high school students and under, people over 65 years old living in Kawasaki City Free (certificate required) * Group fee available
+Average Usage[Admission fee] General 500 yen, high school / university students / 65 years old or older 300 yen (certificate required), junior high school students or younger / Kawasaki city resident 65 years old or older free (certificate required) * Group fee available